-July 15, 1862 – During the Civil War, Confederate Major General David Emanuel Twiggs died of old age near Augusta, Georgia.
+July 15, 1862 – During the Civil War, Confederate Major General David Emanuel Twiggs died of old age near Augusta, Ga.
 Fort Massachusetts, on Ship Island, Mississippi, was originally named Fort Twiggs in honor of this man.

 July 15, 1863 - Confederate raider Bill Anderson and his Bushwhackers attacked Huntsville, Mo., where they stole $45,000 from the local bank.

 July 15, 1864 - Union cavalry, under the command of Maj.
-Gen. Lovell Harrison Rousseau, reached Talladega and destroyed the depot, railroad cars full of provisions, and two gun factories.
+Gen. Lovell Harrison Rousseau, reached Talladega, Ala. and destroyed the depot, railroad cars full of provisions, and two gun factories.
 Rousseau also pardoned 143 wounded Confederates at the local hospital.
 Rousseau's Raid was a series of attacks by Union forces in Alabama, between July 10 and July 22 in 1864, on sites important to the Confederate war effort.
 The raid began in Decatur and concluded near Columbus, Georgia.
-The raid achieved its aim of destroying military supplies and disrupting the Montgomery and West Point Railroad around Notasulga, Loachapoka, Auburn, and Opelika.
+The raid achieved its aim of destroying military supplies and disrupting the Montgomery & West Point Railroad around Notasulga, Loachapoka, Auburn and Opelika.
 The raid included the Battle of Ten Islands Ford on July 14, and the Battle of Chehaw Station on July 18.

 July 15, 1870 - During Reconstruction, Georgia became the last of the former Confederate states to be readmitted to the Union.

-July 15, 1876 - George Washington Bradley of St. Louis pitched the first no-hitter in baseball in a 2-0 win over Hartford.
+July 15, 1876 - George Washington Bradley of St. Louis pitched the first no-hitter in baseball history in a 2-0 win over Hartford.

 July 15, 1885 - In New York, the Niagara Reservation State Park opened.